September, 28, 2003: The day Althea Gibson, the first African-American player to ever win a Grand Slam tournament, passed away

 Gibson was then admitted to the Forest Hills tournament and won her first round against Barbara Knapp, before losing to Louise Brough, the defending Wimbledon champion in a match played over two days because of a rain delay.
 It was an important moment in tennis history, as sportswriter David Eisenberg told Sports Illustrated, “I have sat in on many dramatic moments in sports, but few were more thrilling than Miss Gibson’s performance against Miss Brough.
 Not because great tennis was played, because it wasn’t.
 But because of the great try by this lonely, and nervous, colored girl.”

 Gibson’s inclusion in America’s biggest tennis event was not just the story of a tennis player making her way to the top.
-For the African-American community, this was comparable to what Jackie Robinson had done in baseball before: a milestone in the fight for civil rights.
+For the African-American community, this was comparable to what Jackie Robinson in 1947, when he became the first black player to play in a Major League Baseball game.
+It was a milestone in the fight for civil rights.

 In 1951, at the Carribean Championships in Jamaica, Gibson won her first international tournament, and in July, she became the first black woman to play at Wimbledon, reaching the third round.

 In 1956, Gibson travelled for the first time to Paris to play the French Open as the No 3 seed.
 There, she dropped only one set on her way to the final, against Angela Buxton in the semi-final which she won 2-6, 6-0, 6-4.

 - Gibson creates history by winning a Grand Slam title

 On Saturday, May 26, 1956, Althea Gibson defeated world No 1 Angela Mortimer for the first time in five encounters, 6-0, 12-10 (the tie-break had not been introduced yet), and she became the first black athlete in tennis history to claim a Grand Slam tournament.